Tinyman392/GenomicModelCreator/README.md

 The genome ID is the genome ID that corresponds to the alginment or fasta file.
 The test conditions could be an antibiotic and testing standards for example.
 The label would be what is to be predicted and trained on.
 Anything in angled brackets (<>) is optional

 There are two input formats for genome features, fasta and alignment.
-Nucleotide fasta files should be placed into a directory with their files named genome_id.fasta and the directory name passed to the script.
+Nucleotide fasta files should be placed into a directory with their files named genome_id.fasta and the directory name passed to the script (option -f).
 The type of fasta file can be anything (full contig, genes, etc.) but should be consistant accross all files.
 The genome_ids must match those found in the supplied tabular file.
 At runtime the script will read these files and run KMC.

-Alignments are sent as a tab delimited file name whose file is formatted as follows:
+Alignments are sent as a tab delimited file name (option -L) whose file is formatted as follows:

 ```
 genome_id	alignment